Optimal energy storing and selling in continuous time stochastic multi-battery setting: Introduction

 \section{Introduction}

-Recent wide expansion of new energy technologies and growth of the number of small and medium companies producing and selling energy triggered need for new types of operating algorithms to ensure sustainable and reliable production process and maximization of the profit.
+Recent widespread expansion of new energy technologies and growth in the number of small and medium companies producing and selling energy has triggered need for new types of operating algorithms to ensure sustainable and reliable production process and maximization of the profit.
 An important feature of energy production based on the renewable sources is that unpredictable fluctuations of the production rate can be significant.
-To compensate these fluctuation and ensure more stable output, the energy has to be stored.
-Typically, it is necessary to consider a storage consisting of several separate battery units that have to be regularly charged and discharged i.e. a battery energy storage system (BESS).
+To compensate these fluctuation and to ensure a more stable output level, the energy must be stored.
+Typically, it is necessary to consider a storage consisting of several separate battery units that have to be regularly charged and discharged.

-In addition, the selling price for energy is also fluctuating unpredictably.
-Because of these fluctuations, it is beneficial to storage energy when the price is low and dispatch the energy when the price is high.
-This helps to generate extra income and increase profitability.

 The fluctuations of the production rate represent a mixture of relatively regular predictable components such as night interruptions for solar energy and tide cycles for wave energy, and of irregular unpredictable components such as fluctuations caused by weather conditions for solar and wind energy; see e.g. \cite{U1,U2,U3}.
-The fluctuations of the selling price also represent a mixture of relatively regular and predicable components such as switching between day and night prices and irregular unpredictable components caused by unpredictable market movements.
-Overall, the fluctuations of both production rate and selling prices are non-predicable in the sense that their forecast without error is impossible; see e.g. \cite{S2}.
+The fluctuations of the selling price also represent a mixture of relatively regular and predictable components such as switching between day and night prices and irregular unpredictable components caused by unpredictable market movements.
+The production rate and selling prices may have unpredictable deviations; their forecast without error is impossible.

-Therefore, the power producers need optimal strategies for energy storing and selling that help to reduce the impact of unpredicability of production rate and market prices.
+Therefore, the power producers need optimal strategies for energy storing and selling that help to reduce the impact of unpredictability of production rate and market prices.
 The problem appears to be a control problem under uncertainty, that, in the case of renewable energy, is defined by non-controlled external factors such as the weather.
+An important feature of this problem is that the dimension of the control process may be high for systems with many production and storage units.
 These questions are important for applications in energy sector, particularly for small and medium producers of renewable energy.
-The problem was studied intensively; see e.g. \cite{1,Kim,O,A0,A1,A2}.
+The problem was studied intensively; see e.g. \cite{1,CM, Kim,O,A0,A1,A2,W}.